Chris Hartcher: O'Farrell Government

-On 3 April 2011, Hartcher was appointed by Premier Barry O'Farrell to the Cabinet as Minister for Resources and Energy, Special Minister of State and Minister for the Central Coast.
+On 3 April 2011, Hartcher was appointed by Premier Barry O'Farrell to the Cabinet as minister for resources and energy, special minister of state and minister for the Central Coast.

 He resigned from Cabinet on 4 December 2013 after the Independent Commission Against Corruption (ICAC) raided his office.
 In February 2014, the ICAC commenced investigating allegations of electoral funding irregularities.
 In response to the inquiry, Hartcher, and fellow MPs Chris Spence and Darren Webber, stood aside from the parliamentary party, even though they had just renominated for their seats, to sit as independents.
 With a final report not released before the 2015 election campaign, Hartcher, Spence and Webber chose to retire and not contest the next election.

 On 30 August 2016, the ICAC released its report into the investigation into illegal developer donations.
-It found that Hartcher had "Acted with the intention of evading laws banning political donations from property developers, cap donations and requiring the disclosure of donation" and also recommended that the Director of Public Prosecutions consider laying a charge against Hartcher of larceny.
-This recommendation related to a cheque for $4,000 made out to the Liberal Party as a donation, but found by ICAC to be deposited into an account controlled by Hartcher and later withdrawn in cash by Ray Carter.
+It found that Hartcher had "acted with the intention of evading laws banning political donations from property developers, cap donations and requiring the disclosure of donation" and also recommended that the director of public prosecutions consider laying a charge against Hartcher of larceny.
+That recommendation related to a cheque for $4,000 made out to the Liberal Party as a donation, but found by ICAC to be deposited into an account controlled by Hartcher and later withdrawn in cash by Ray Carter.